 Democratization does not require benevolence.
 It requires economic needs by the dictator.
 And foreign aid helps alleviate the economic pain but only alleviates it for the leaders, not for the people.

-The Dictator’s Dilemma: Liberties & Tax Revenues or Liberties & Risk Revolt?
+Dictator’s Dilemma: Liberty & Tax Revenues or Liberty & Risk Revolt?

 Dictators can also gain granting political freedom, allowing technology, and providing good instruction.

 Freedoms help the population work more effectively, which in turn produce more tax revenues for the dictators.

 However, freedoms also pose a threat as they make it easier for the population to organize revolts.

 Galvanized by the increasing freedoms, the population might also feel like they can now demand more and more.

 The authors say that successful dictators provide just enough freedom to keep the population producing enough for him to pay his supporters.